moolleer/castle-guide/README.md

 The live link: https://moolleer.github.io/castle-guide/

 ## Credits
 - To Merve my mentor for the guidance and help.

 ### Content
-- Inspiration from the Love Running projects zoom effect for home page and active class for the navigation links.
+- Inspiration from Code Institutes Love Running project, the zoom effect for home page and active class for the navigation links.
-- Most of the text and inspiration about the castles are based on information from [Swedish nomad](https://www.swedishnomad.com/sv/skanska-slott/) and [Slottsguiden](https://slottsguiden.info/)
+- Most of the textcontent about the castles are based on information from [Swedish nomad](https://www.swedishnomad.com/sv/skanska-slott/) and [Slottsguiden](https://slottsguiden.info/)
+- Inspiration for position divs horizontally [Stackoverflow](https://stackoverflow.com/questions/11931154/how-to-position-three-divs-in-html-horizontally)
+- Guide for using flexbox [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox)
+- Code institutes template as a inspiration for the README file.

 ### Media
 The images for the castle and background are from the following websites: